CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 ##### Active MQ listener receives a new Event

-* Active MQ listener receives a new Event, the backend checks the MAGNITUDE and MMI values and only read the polygon values from the contour where (Mag >= 4.5 && MMI>= 3.0)
+* When the event received by MQ listener, the backend then checks the MAGNITUDE and MMI values and only read the polygon values from the contour where (Mag >= 4.5 && MMI>= 3.0)

+* New Event Payload Example
 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no" ?>
 <event_message alg_vers="1.1.1 2019-04-17" category="live" instance="eqinfo2gm-contour@eew-uw-prod2" message_type="update" orig_sys="eqinfo2gm" ref_id="0" ref_src="" timestamp="2020-06-25T04:09:15.928Z" version="2">